 I prefer to start from the cyan, magenta, and yellow triad, the same as the one we find for most printed matter (from the large book printers to our little home printers).
 It’s a more versatile selection, since a red and a blue can be obtained from mixing these colours.

 Any mix of colour that includes the three primary colours will be more muted.
 (Our 37-well mini palette provides ample space for keeping track of all your colours!)

 The best way to figure out a colour mix is to understand how the colour is made from our cyan, magenta, and yellow components.

 This red is a lot of magenta (M) and a bit of yellow (y), so (M+y).
 If we look at blue, we can find it when we add a small amount of magenta into the cyan colour, so it’s like (C+m).
 If we mix red and blue, we add up all these cyan, magenta, and yellow components (C+m+M+y).

-The purple we get from mixing red and blue is muted.
-That comes from the small amount of yellow that we have from the red.
+The purple we get from mixing red and blue is muted–this comes from the small amount of yellow that we have from the red.

 With this, we have a yellow that’s a bit more green and one that’s a bit more orange, a magenta and a red, a cyan and a blue.
 We can also use this configuration to create muted colours on purpose.

 It might seem a bit difficult to break down colours into their primary components when it comes to colours like perylene green, yellow ochre, cadmium red, purple, and many others.

 Once I’ve found that, then it’s about reproducing the logic of the mix with our own colours.
 I’d mix cyan and yellow, with a lean toward the cyan, in strong saturation.

 The formula for it would be (C+Y+m).
 With a deep colour like perylene green as a goal, it’s important to mix from primary colours that are not too diluted.

 As far as I can tell, the number of pigments in a colour has no impact on the way it mixes.
 What can possibly throw a mix off its intended target are the other characteristics that we find in pigments.

 They let the light through so it reaches the white of the paper and bounces back to us.
 This post can teach you more about pigments and transparency.

 Not every pigment has the same particle size and weight.
 Granulation occurs when the pigment settles in clumps on the paper.
 A colour that doesn’t granulate will settle flat and evenly across the surface.

 With practice, it can become very simple to reproduce a colour through mixing.
 The hue and value are the parameters we can interact with, while granulation and opacity are not something we generally have control over.